alex-s168/vs2-doc/ship_attachments.md

 val attachment = serverShip.getAttachment<MyAttachmentClass>()
 ```
 Note that the attachment class needs to have a default constructor without arguments,
-you can however use a constructor with arguments for saveAttachment,
+you can however use a constructor with arguments for `saveAttachment`,
 but you still need a default constructor without arguments.

 To remove an attachment you can do: